mmdagent-ex/site-doc/content.en/docs/00_build.md

 brew link --force libomp
 ```

-**Error Case 2: Errors related to `Utf8Proc::Utf8Proc`**
+#### Error case 2: Errors related to Utf8Proc::Utf8Proc

-If the Poco library version is 1.14 or newer, MMDAgent-EX will not work.
-MMDAgent-EX includes Poco 1.12.4 source archive, which should be used.
-If this error occurs, follow these steps (lines beginning with # are comments for clarity and should not be entered):
+MMDAgent-EX does not work with Poco library versions 1.4+ (Poco 14+).
+The repository includes an older Poco 1.12.4 source archive; use that to build.
+If you get the error, follow the steps below.
+(Do not type the comment lines that start with # — they are explanatory only.)

 ```shell
 # Uninstall Poco installed via Homebrew